OmegaPointZero/nodechan/README.md

     + Open images in new tab/open in page/fit to page
     + WebM's play with/without sound
 + Flags based on Location
-+ Reporting a post
++ Reporting a post !NEEDS ADMINS/MODS
 + Deleting a post/thread (modules to handle this are in place)
 + Home Page
 + Rotating Banners
 + Custom 404 for invalid paths
-+ Thread metadata: posts, unique posters, replies, image replies
 + Update thread via ajax without updating the page

 2. Back-End server-side: